agnoster/nosey/README.md

-# Nosey - NodeJS CI
+# Nosey - NodeJS CI, testing your code all the time

-Nosey has one aim: stupid simple continuous integration.
+Nosey has one aim: crazy simple continuous integration.
+I was always too lazy to actually do CI, so consider this by lazybutts, for lazybutts.
+If you're a CI pro running Jenkins/CruiseControl/whatever already, this probably isn't for you.

 Set up Nosey on a server, point it to any projects you want it to watch, and sleep tight knowing any build failures will be reported as soon as they happen.

     npm install -g nosey
     cd ~/.nosey
     ln -s /path/to/your/project
     open http://localhost:4343/

-You just symlink your project into `~/.nosey`, and Nosey will watch it vigilantly.

-You can configure the behavior for Nosey with a `nosey.js` in your project root, but it shouldn't be necessary in most cases.

-The one thing you might need - if Nosey can't autodetect it - is to specify what command to run to test.
-Here's an example `nosey.js`:

-    { "name": "My Awesome Project"
-    , "test": "bundle exec rake spec"
-    , "interval": 300
-    }
+## Assumptions

-However, Nosey can autodetect the following cases:
+Currently, nosey makes the following assumptions:

+1. Each project is symlinked in `~/.nosey`
+2. Each project can be tested by running `npm test`

+That's it.
+Every hour, for every project detected, nosey will run `npm test`.
+I'm trying to be as close to Pow in terms of usability as possible.

+## Roadmap

+In the future, nosey will add further autodetection to support the following use cases:

 - `package.json` -> `npm test`
-- Rails project -> `rake db:migrate && rake spec`
+- `Rakefile` -> `rake spec`
+- `Gemfile` -> prefix `bundle exec`
-- Makefile -> `make test`
+- `Makefile` -> `make test`